-On the way back to the cousin’s house we drove out to a bird sanctuary area but the wind had gotten so bad that we didn’t even get out of the RV.
+On the way back to the Angel and Kevin’s we drove out to a bird sanctuary area but the wind had gotten so bad that we didn’t even get out of the RV.

-For dinner Karen and her cousin assembled pizzas on the dough that her cousin’s husband had made.
+For dinner my cousin and I assembled pizzas on the dough that my cousin’s husband had made.
+Yum!

 After a hearty breakfast at Cracker Barrel we visited the Kennedy Space Center.
 This is one of Alan’s bucket list items.
 Despite Covid restrictions we were able to enjoy the center on self-guided tours of the various complexes.
 The shuttle launch simulation was a fun experience too.

 We paid too much for lunch at the Center’s Orbit Cafe.

 Dinner was a delicious chicken dish prepared by Kevin.

 Our first stop for the day was at Pelican Island NWR.
 We walked the centennial boardwalk trail which has a board for each NWR engraved it name and the year it was established.
 These were all laid out in chronological order.
 VERY cool!

 After the boardwalk we hiked a mile out to Joe’s Overlook on the Joe Michael Memorial Trail.
 There wasn’t a whole lot to see, but we did hear a couple of northern parulas.

 For lunch we stopped at Ponce de Leon Landing park to eat some sandwiches on one if the park benches.